Saxonica/SaxonJS-Tutorial-2021/README.md

 have another application running on that port, you can edit the `gradle.properties` file and change `serverPort` to another value.
 Pick an unused port number larger than 1024.

+## Updates

+On 15 July 2024, we updated the tutorial to use the current version of SaxonJS, SaxonJS 2.6.

+We also replaced several SEF files in the “answers” directories that had been compiled with the evaluation EE license available when the tutorial was initially presented.
+An SEF file compiled with an evaluation license has an expiration date and those had long since expired.
+Apologies for any confusion this may have caused.

 ## Background